Spain2394/yolo_seedling/README.md

     nvcc fatal : Unsupported gpu architecture 'compute_61'.

 This means that you need to check the compute capability (version) of your GPU.
 You can find a list of supported GPUs in CUDA here: [CUDA - WIKIPEDIA](https://en.wikipedia.org/wiki/CUDA#Supported_GPUs).
 Simply find the compute capability of your GPU and add it into darknet_ros/CMakeLists.txt.
-Simply add a similar line like
+Simply add a similar line like.
+For the Jetson Tx2 simple add to your CMakeList.txt.

+    -O3
+    -gencode arch=compute_53,code=[sm_53,compute_53]
-    -O3 -gencode arch=compute_62,code=sm_62
+    -gencode arch=compute_62,code=[sm_62,compute_62]

 ### Download weights